White Coat Ceremony

 You will receive your previously signed 'Code of Professionalism' off stage.
 It will be in a plastic folder to keep it from getting torn or wrinkled.
 You will read the abbreviated oath at the end of the ceremony.

-Dean Kier will give the opening and closing remarks.
+Dean Martin will give the opening and closing remarks.
 The entire ceremony should not last too much longer than an hour.

 Dress should be professional.
 If you wear a suit, you should leave your jacket at home since you will be putting on and wearing a white coat.
 Your mentor should also dress professionally, but not in a white coat.

-Programs and seating will be available for your guests during the time before the ceremony while you are lining up.
+Programs and seating will be available for your guests in the King Horn Field House during the time you are lining up in the South Gym.